Skip to content

 Sets the number of seconds when a connection in a JDBC pool is expired after the last access.

-This parameter could be also configured by setting DQO_JDBC_EXPIRE_AFTER_ACCESS_SECONDS environment variable.
+This parameter can also be configured by setting the DQO_JDBC_EXPIRE_AFTER_ACCESS_SECONDS environment variable.

 --dqo.jdbc.max-connection-in-pool